What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Are dogs allowed in national parks?

 Yes, in most national parks dogs are allowed, but only on a leash and under the owner’s supervision.
-Dogs are not allowed in indoor facilities, and the owner is responsible for cleaning up after their dog.
-Before entry, check the park’s specific rules.
+Dogs may not enter indoor facilities, and the owner is responsible for cleaning up after them.
+Before visiting, check the park’s specific rules.

-Swimming is allowed only in some parks — primarily the coastal/island ones, for example in NP Mljet and Kornati.
-In freshwater parks like Plitvice Lakes and Krka, swimming is forbidden to protect the ecosystem, except in strictly designated areas downstream from Skradin.
+Swimming is allowed only in some parks — primarily those on the coast, such as Mljet and Kornati.
+In freshwater parks like Plitvice Lakes and Krka, swimming is prohibited to protect the ecosystem, except in specifically designated areas downstream from Skradin.
 Always follow signs and ranger instructions.

-How much time do you need to visit Plitvice Lakes?
+How much time do I need to visit Plitvice Lakes?

-It’s recommended to set aside at least 4–6 hours to visit Plitvice Lakes.
-The shortest routes cover the Lower Lakes and take 2–3 hours; medium routes take 4–5 hours including a boat ride; the longest route can take 7–8 hours if you walk the full loop.
+It’s recommended to set aside at least 4–6 hours for Plitvice Lakes.
+The shortest routes cover the Lower Lakes and take 2–3 hours, medium routes take 4–5 hours including the boat ride, while the longest loop can take 7–8 hours if you walk the full circuit.

-How much time do you need to visit Krka?
+How much time do I need to visit Krka?

-A half-day visit (4–5 hours) is enough for NP Krka to see Skradinski buk and Visovac, and possibly Roški slap.
-The walk around Skradinski buk itself takes about 2 hours, and adding a boat ride extends the visit.
+A half-day visit (4–5 hours) is enough to see Skradinski buk and Visovac, and possibly Roški slap.
+The walk around Skradinski buk itself takes about 2 hours, while adding a boat ride extends the visit.

 What’s the difference between a national park and a nature park?